Mutual acceptance and respect are part of our DNA, which is why we pledge to uphold human rights. This commitment extends to:

 - We do not condone forced labor in any form.
 In particular, we oppose all forms of modern-day slavery, child labor and human trafficking.

-We respect the right to claim equitable remuneration
+We respect the right to claim equitable remuneration:

 - Our remuneration policies are based, among others, on reports by independent experts;